cimed-dsp/template_medical-records/README.md

 ### Step 1.
 Create your Cloud9 environment

 In your browser, open the [AWS at Illinois](https://aws.illinois.edu) page and sign in.
-Once you are redirected to AWS, open the [Cloud9 creation form](https://us-east-2.console.aws.amazon.com/cloud9/home/create).
+Once you are redirected to AWS, first set your Region (uper right corner) to Ohio/east-2.
+Default is Virginia/east-1.
+Next, open the [Cloud9 creation form](https://us-east-2.console.aws.amazon.com/cloud9/home/create).

 On the first page of the form, give your Cloud9 environment a name (e.g., `<your-net-id>-emr`).
 Enter a description if you like.
 Press the "Next step" button.

-On the second page of the form, use default values for all sections except "Platform", which you should change to "Ubuntu Server 18.04 LTS".
+On the second page of the form, make the following changes: for "Instance type", select "Other Instance Type" and choose `t3.medium` from the dropdown menu.
+Next change "Platform", which you should change to "Ubuntu Server 18.04 LTS".
 Press the "Next step" button.

 On the third page of the form, scroll to the bottom and press the "Create environment" button.
 On-screen messages will report progress, and when your environment is ready, you'll see a welcome screen.